Title: Four Things That Never Happened to Naruto

 He's grabbed his father's spare robes, a funny hat that Jiraiya-jii-chan stole from Sarutobi-ojii-san, and an old hitae-ate that he might or might not have gotten from one of Kakashi's nin-dogs.
-He really doesn't care right now, though, but he does wish that the kunai he was waving around was real and not made of rubber, and that the hitae-ate would stop slipping onto his eyes.
-Well, whatever, he is sitting in his dad's chair and he had his Kakashi teddy bear tucked under it just in case it got lonely while Naruto was off saving the world and doing what Asuma-san called 'hi-jinkery'.
-Whatever that meant.
+It's all very official, but he does wish that the kunai he was waving around was real and not made of rubber, and that the hitae-ate would stop slipping onto his eyes.
+Well, whatever, he is sitting in his dad's chair and he had his Kakashi teddy bear tucked under it just in case it got lonely, which is what mattered.

 He leans forward, just like he'd seen his dad do.
 The hat flops over and the hitae-ate slips over his eyes again, but Naruto doesn't let things like that get in his way.
 He continues, "No, it's not something she does, 'cause my mom's nice.
 Nice.
 But she's not being nice.
 You know why, Kyouko-san?"